 Please note :: If your VISA requires an appointment with the U.S. consulate in your home country, you are strongly encouraged to apply by May 1.
 This is to ensure your Visa is processed by the program start date.

-:: Students that do not have permanent citizenship in the United States are considered International.
+♦ Students who do not have permanent citizenship in the United States are considered International.

-:: International student applicants must be rising 11th or 12th graders in high school, or the equivalent, and at least 15 years of age by the orientation date.
+♦ International student applicants must be sophomores or juniors in high school, or the equivalent, and at least 15 years of age by the orientation date.
 Students who wish to enroll in a lab science course must be at least 16 years of age.

 IMPORTANT NOTE: If your English language skills are not adequate, we reserve the right to move you to another class in the program that will be more suitable.